 If there’s no wind sending ripples down the mirror pond (Kyoko-chi), the temple’s reflection is the popular image you see on postcards.
 I saw it in a different kind of weather though — a cloudy and cold afternoon in autumn.
 Ducks were swimming in the pond, a scene of peace before my eyes.

 Currently, Kinkaku-ji is used to contain sacred relics.
-You can’t enter the building though!
-But if you zoom in using your camera, you can make out at least one huge Buddha statue on the first floor.
+You can’t enter the building.
+However, if you zoom in using your camera, you can make out at least one huge Buddha statue on the first floor.

 Ever wondered why everybody’s photo of this temple looks similar?
 It’s because the photo is taken from this particular area across the temple!
 That spot gives the best vantage view of Kinkaku-ji.